Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

-   If you alter the Bone Envelope volume of a bone so that you can have it include/exclude certain vertices after you have already used Armature Deform With Envelope Weights, by default, the newly included/excluded vertices won't be affected by the change.
+   If you alter the Bone Envelope volume of a bone so that you can have it include/exclude certain vertices after you have already used Armature Deform With Envelope Weights, by default, the newly included/excluded vertices will not be affected by the change.
 When using Armature Deform With Envelope Weights it only calculates which vertices will be affected by the Bone Envelope volume at the time of parenting, at which point it creates the required named Vertex Groups and assigns vertices to them as required.
 If you want any vertices to